Top 5 Things You Should Not Do With Your Air Conditioning Unit

 Not Running the Air Conditioning At All

 After a long time of not being used, your air conditioning unit may not be in working order, or may not be working properly when you turn the unit back on.
-Mold is able to grow inside of the unit, and cause the unit break down.
+Mold may grow inside of the unit, and cause the unit break down.
 To keep your air conditioning unit in working order, and protect the air quality inside of your home, try to run the air conditioning for a few minutes each day to make sure that the unit is still working, and lower the chance of mold growth.

 The inside of your home can also be damaged by not running the air conditioning.
 Many homes become like an oven, and over time, the temperatures can impact the wood that make up the doors, flooring and cabinets that many homes have.
-If you are going to be gone for a long time turn up the thermostat on the air conditioning unit, and leave the unit on.
+If you are going to be gone for a long time, turn up the thermostat on the air conditioning unit and leave the unit on.
 If the unit has a timer, use that to cool the house during the day, and turn off at night to save power.

 Incorrect Thermostat Settings

-Many people who own air conditioning believe that turning the thermostat to the lowest setting will cool the room faster.
+Many people believe that turning the thermostat to the lowest setting will cool the room faster.
 In many cases, the system will just skip the temperature that you set, and will waste power in the process to cool the room to a lower temperature than it was set for.
 For most air conditioning units, this huge change in temperature setting can cause the unit to work much harder, and can damage the unit over a long period of time.

 As a general rule, the recommended temperature is the highest temperature that you are comfortable with.
-For most people, this range is between 76 and 79 degrees Fahrenheit, but this varies from person to person.
+For most people, the range is between 76 and 79 degrees Fahrenheit, but this varies from person to person.
 Every degree that your air conditioning unit is set lower than what is normal equals about 7% more power consumption.
 This will add to your energy bill every time that you turn your air conditioning unit way down to try a cool your house down faster.